 Microsoft Excel is frequently referred to as the number one business intelligence (BI) tool because it is one of the most commonly used applications.
-For smaller businesses, Excel is an effective tool for simple calculations and analysis.
-However, as your business grows, your need for sophisticated data analysis will outgrow Excel's capabilities.
+For smaller businesses, Excel is a useful tool for simple calculations and analysis.
+However, as your business grows and customers are harder to keep, your need for sophisticated data analysis will outgrow Excel's capabilities.

 Downfall 1 – spreadsheets are susceptible to human errors

 As your business grows, so too will the amount of data you will analyze.
 Because entering and manipulating data in Excel is a manual process, spreadsheets are extremely susceptible to human error.
 A broken calculation in a single cell will cascade throughout your data.
 Compromised data integrity can lead to considerable lost opportunities which may damage your business.
-No company can afford to rely on an outdated tool that is potentially rife with errors.
+No company can afford to rely on an outdated tool that is potentially rife with errors when accurate decision needs to be made fast.

 Downfall 2 – spreadsheets are difficult to troubleshoot

 The ability to troubleshoot spreadsheets would mitigate the problem of human error.
-However, spreadsheets aren't built for troubleshooting because interrelated data is often scattered throughout various folders, departments, and branches.
-Even if the location of every related data file could be located, pinpointing error in a formula through related cells would be extremely time-consuming.
+However, spreadsheets aren't built for unscrambling because interrelated data is often scattered throughout various folders, departments, and branches.
+Even if the location of every related data file could be located, pinpointing error in a formula through related cells is extremely time-consuming.
 This inability to troubleshoot can be quite dangerous if a critical business decision is made using questionable data.

 Spreadsheets are designed to evaluate two-dimensional data.
 To gain a more in-depth insight, other dimensions must be manually created.
 As the spreadsheet accumulates more data, it becomes slow and cumbersome.
 Additionally, reports must be manually updated to reflect the most current data.
 Precious time and productivity are lost while waiting for important answers to queries.